391st Rifle Division: Silesian Campaign

 93rd Rifle Corps remained in 22nd Army in Latvia for the rest of 1944, and into February, 1945.
-Since this was a mostly quiet front the STAVKA decided that the Corps was more needed elsewhere, and so from February 7 - 19 it was moved by rail to join the 59th Army in 1st Ukrainian Front.
+Since this was a mostly quiet front Stavka decided that the Corps was more needed elsewhere, and so from February 7 - 19 it was moved by rail to join the 59th Army in 1st Ukrainian Front.
 As of March 1 the Corps consisted of the 391st, 98th and 239th Rifle Divisions.

 On February 24, immediately following the Lower Silesian Offensive, the Front commander, Marshal I. S. Konev, presented his plan for subsequent operations.
 Upon the arrival of the Front's main group of forces in the Neisse area the 59th and 60th Armies were to develop the attack from the bridgehead north of Ratibor to the west and southwest.
 Ultimately this operation would encircle and destroy the German group of forces in the Oppeln salient.
 59th Army would launch its main attack along the left flank with the 93rd and 115th Rifle Corps and the 7th Guards Mechanized Corps in the general direction of Kostenthal and Zultz.
 93rd Corps would have just the 98th Division in the first echelon.
 The 391st would be committed on the second day with the objective of reaching a line from Ober Glogau to Deutsch Rasselwitz to Stundorf.